This guide explains how to complain about different health or social care services in Bucks.

 If you don’t try stage 1 or it doesn’t work for you, use the organisation’s formal complaints procedures.
 Tell them exactly what the problem was and give as much information as you can, including dates and times.

-Stage 3 - escalate a complaint
+Stage 3 - escalate the complaint

 If the complaints procedures don’t sort out your problem, write to the senior managers at the organisation or to the Clinical Commissioning Group.
 You could also write to your local councillor.